 After installation of the composer on your system.
 Type composer at the command prompt.
 This will provide you composer version details along with options available with composer command.

-You can download the latest version of the composer by executing same commands used for installation.
+You can download the latest version of the composer by executing the same commands used for installation.
 The composer also has capabilities to update itself.
-Use the following command to update composer itself.
+Use the following command to update the composer itself.

 sudo composer self-update